Tuition Appeal Guidelines

 will be denied.
 Appeals written “on behalf of” the student will not be accepted.

-- Student Illness : A note from your physician or medical provider on their letterhead indicating the
+- Student Illness : Submit a note from your medical provider on their letterhead indicating the dates

-dates you were unable to attend class.
-The note must be signed by your physician or
+you were unable to attend class.
+The note must be signed by your medical provider.

-medical provider.
 The medical condition does not need to be disclosed to the committee.
+Discharge papers,

-Excuse slips, copies of invoices, appointment confirmations, statements of insurance
+copies of invoices, appointment confirmations, statements of insurance payments, etc.

-payments, etc. are not acceptable documentation.
-Do NOT send copies of your medical records .
+unable to attend classes.
+Do NOT send copies of your medical records.

-- Illness of immediate family member : (parent, child, spouse, sibling or grandparent) A note from your family member’s
+- Illness of immediate family member : (parent, child, spouse, sibling or grandparent) Submit a note from your family member’s

 or death notice.
 Documents must clearly indicate the relationship of the deceased